Lib3Rt9/ImageSimilarity/README.md

 # Image_Similarity

-This project aims to find the similar images from a give folder
+This project aims to find the similar images from a given folder